The attention economy is set to transform the mobility business model

 Through a platform developed by the French start-up SKYdeals, carriers with Wi-Fi access can offer passengers a private shopping experience on board planes.
 The aim is to generate extra revenue from hundreds of captive clients during flights.

 In reaction to the internet giants who ‘steal’ our time, this movement launched by Tristan Harris, a former Google designer, initially campaigned for more ethical and responsible design.
-He has now joined a larger association, the Center for Human Technology, which is working on the dangers of smartphone overuse.
+He has now joined a larger association, the Center for Humane Technology, which is working on the dangers of excessive smartphone use.

-Urban congestion and cybersecurity: questions raised by the forecasted arrival of autonomous cars
+Urban congestion and cybersecurity: questions raised by the advent of autonomous vehicles